dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 ### JSF Dependencies

-After forking the repository, let's open our preferred *IDE* (Eclipse, IntelliJ IDEA, Netbeans, etc) and import the initial project as a [Maven project](https://maven.apache.org/).
+After forking the repository, open your preferred *IDE* (Eclipse, IntelliJ IDEA, Netbeans, etc) and import the initial project as a [Maven project](https://maven.apache.org/).
 Having the application properly imported on our *IDE*, the first thing we will do is to add a few dependencies.
 Let's open the `pom.xml` file and add the following elements nested in the `<dependecies/>` element:

 ```xml
 <dependency>